100% of your donation will go toward MHS student college scholarships

 When I graduated from MHS I thought I was financially prepared for college but I soon realize that I was not.
 I thought that I would be able to depend on private loans but once I couldn’t find an eligible co-signer it became a struggle to find money to afford school.

 When you applied to MSF, did you already know what college you were planning to attend?
-What was the name of that school?
-Did you graduate from the same college that you started?
-What was the name of your graduating school?

 When I applied for MSF I was planning on going to Northeastern University, I spent a year there and I now attend Rutgers University in New Brunswick.